 The judging panel will comprise the EEA President (or nominee), the Secretary of the Ministry of Business, Innovation & Employment (or nominee) and an Employee Representative.

-ENTRY PROCESS & REQUIREMENTS
+ENTRY PROCESS AND REQUIREMENTS

 It should also include: